 A comprehensive guide on visiting the world famous Kinderdijk Windmills UNESCO World Heritage Site in Holland.
-From how to get there, top things to do, to how you can visit the windmills for free.
+From how to get there, top things to do, to how you can visit the famous windmills for FREE.

-That’s why we’re showing you how you can visit the windmills in Holland by yourself for a fraction of the price and even for free!
+That’s why we’re showing you how you can visit Kinderdijk windmills in Holland by yourself for a fraction of the price and even for free!

 We’ll cover how to get there from Amsterdam and Rotterdam, the top things to do in Kinderdijk and how you can rent a bike for the ultimate Dutch experience.